 Set user’s configuration options in “Corpus Architect options” in the right pane in “CA users”.
 If organisations/sites are used, set user type to Site licence member and select the correct Site licence.

 The Corpora access dialog can be found in user configuration and site configuration in “Corpus Architect options”.

 It looks like two lists of corpora: available corpora on the left and accessible corpora on the right.
-Access can be granted by moving a corpus from the left to the right by selecting the corpus in the left box and clicking a right pointing arrow.
+Access can be granted by moving a corpus from the left to the right by selecting the corpus in the left box and clicking a right-pointing arrow.
 Access can be revoked by moving a corpus from the right to the left.
 Type into the filter box above the list of available corpora to filter corpora by name.
-Groups of corpora look like same.
+Groups of corpora look like the same.
 Over the plus symbol, you can add other groups to the list of available groups of corpora.